-As of 2010, case running is illegal in the state of Louisiana.
-The law prohibits individuals from procuring or attempting to procure business for a licensed attorney by means of fraud, deceit, trickery, or misleading statements.
+Case running is illegal in Louisiana and has been since 2010.
+State law prohibits individuals from procuring or attempting to procure business for a licensed attorney by means of fraud, deceit, trickery, or misleading statements.

 How Do Case Runners Find Accident Victims?